The-Batman-Code/Project-9.5-NYC-Event-Driven-Data-Analytics-Dataproc-Pyspark/readme.md

 9. Now to complete the pipeline we will schedule our SQL query which will create our master table for our Looker Studio Dashboard.
 ![](images/schedule.png)

+### Options -
+1. We can also convert our pyspark code to a Dataproc job and add it as a workflow template.
+The we can trigger that workflow template using Cloud Function
+2. We can make this a schedule driven pipeline by adding our jupyter notebook as a job and then scheduling the pipeline run using Cloud Scheduler.

 ### Thank You😎😎 Keep working - Keep Grinding🫠